Decays of Higgs Bosons in the Standard Model and Beyond

 \item\underline{Quark masses}

-Note that the pole mass is used for $t$ quark while, for $b$ and $c$ quarks, $\overline{\rm MS}$ masses are used. \footnote{The electron and $u,d$-quark masses are not included as their masses are too tiny to influence the numerical analyses made in this work.
-For the $s$-quark mass, we take $M_s=93$ MeV and $\overline m_s(\mu)=\overline m_c (\mu)/11.72$~\cite{PDG2020}.} \end{itemize}
+Note that the pole mass is used for $t$ quark while, for $b$ and $c$ quarks, $\overline{\rm MS}$ masses are used. \footnote{The electron and $u,d$-quark masses are not included as their masses are too tiny to influence the numerical analyses made in this work.} \end{itemize}